EFFECTIVE LEADERSHIP in ADDICTION MEDICINE: WHY, HOW and WHAT?

 HOW TO TRANSFER OUR KNOWLEDGE ON ADDICTION MEDICINE TO THE NEXT GENERATION?

-AUDIENCE: The interactive course is developed for clinicians, teachers and policy makers from different disciplines who are interested in medical education and who want to improve addiction medicine training in their clinic, their university or at a governmental level.
+The course is developed for clinicians, teachers and policy makers from different disciplines who are interested in medical education and who want to improve addiction medicine training in their clinic, their university or at a governmental level.
 This fundamentals is highly relevant for all addiction medicine specialists and scientists who want to transfer their knowledge to the next generation, and for those who are already doing this and want to improve their skills in teaching.

 Nov 12, 2019 in Delhi, India – pre-annual ISAM meeting

 Examples of “best practice in education” exist and will be shared.
 Exchange of ideas and experiences will be stimulated by means of plenary and small group discussions and exercises: Learning from each other by collaborating!
 Curiosity is highly appreciated.
 The effect of training increases if a course is also fun.
 A learning environment will be created that is open, safe, enjoyable and relaxing.

 This is how we want to make the next step in teaching Addiction Medicine.

 Prof. Dr.Barbara Broers is a professor in addiction medicine, head of the Dependencies Unit of the Primary Care Division, Geneva University Hospitals.
 She has over 25 years of clinical, teaching and research experience at the Geneva University Hospitals in the field of substance use, addiction, HIV and harm reduction.
 She is also vice-president of the Swiss Society of Addiction Medicine, vice-president of the Swiss Federal Commission on Addiction-related Questions, and founding member of the Swiss Taskforce for Cannabinoids in Medicine.